 One of the things I’ve always loved about playing with bands is the diverse range of influences that get brought to the table.
 My musical horizons are pretty broad, but the truth is, there’s only so much I can listen to.
 In a band though, you’ve got four or five sets of ears listening to all different kinds of music, bringing in different sounds and different techniques.

-I’ve learned new licks, new approaches to guitar playing and discovered a load of great music through being in bands with different people.
+I’ve learned new licks; new approaches to guitar playing and discovered a load of great music through being in bands with different people.
 Those things have made me a better player in a way that I never could have achieved on my own.

-It Changes the Way You Think
+Joining a Band Changes the Way You Think

 Sitting at home playing along to records is not the same as playing with a real-life drummer and bassist.
 Technique and music theory you can learn from a book or an instructional video.
 But, groove, feel – the things that give the music its heart and soul – those come from interacting with living, breathing human beings.
-“Locking in” with other players is a tremendously fulfilling experience, and it’s something you just can’t do in the confines of your bedroom.
+“Locking in” with other players is a tremendously fulfilling experience; and it’s something you just can’t do in the confines of your bedroom.

 “Jamming” – the art of interacting with other musicians in a musical way – has produced some of the greatest musical ideas of all time.
 The desire for that sharing of musical ideas is why we started playing in bands in the first place.
-Jamming makes you think about music in a different way, and the only way you’re going to change your thinking is by getting out into the real world with real musicians.
+Jamming makes you think about music in a different way; the only way you’re going to change your thinking is by getting out into the real world with real musicians.